Do you ever wonder why certain bugs and insects even exist? Like, what purpose could they possibly serve except to annoy us?

 Some ladybugs excrete a yellowish toxin to defend themselves.
 It makes them taste bad to their predators.
 But this doesn’t affect humans either.

 Their biggest benefit to our ecosystem?
 Ladybugs eat aphids!
 You know, those tiny sap-sucking bugs that cause extensive damage to gardens and crops.

 It isn’t uncommon for farmers and gardeners to purchase ladybugs to protect their plants, flowers, and fields.
 Ladybugs will eat most agriculture-destroying aphids and mites.

 Ladybugs can become a problem for humans and will infest homes, swarming in the thousands.
-If ladybugs are a concern for you, contact Croach® for pest elimination.
+If ladybugs are a concern for you, get a free pest inspection.

 Praying mantises are also purchased for gardens.
 They are fierce predators of many destructive bugs.